Revolt of the Comuneros (Paraguay): 1721-1725: Antequera's contested governorship

 In 1717, Diego de los Reyes Balmaseda became governor of Paraguay.
 He purchased the position from the Spanish authorities, a practice that had spread at the time.
 Reyes was a merchant who had made his fortune trading exporting yerba mate from Paraguay and importing various cheap and needed manufactures back to Paraguay, so he was seen as qualified for the post by the Spanish Crown.
 Reyes was an open admirer of the Jesuits.
 Two of his wife's uncles were members of the Jesuit order, and several of his most important advisors were Jesuits.
 His policies were also seen by the settlers as pro-Jesuit.
 Reyes' Jesuit advisors instigated him to order an attack on the Payaguá Indians of the Chaco despite a tenuous truce established three years earlier in 1717; all of the captured Payaguás were remitted to the Jesuits for conversion to Christianity and mission life.
 The settlers received none of the captives for the encomienda, although it had been the settler militia that risked their lives fighting the Payaguás and colonial trade and outlying farms would now be threatened by retaliatory Payaguá raids.
 The Payaguás, who lived in the Gran Chaco, were considerably less likely to threaten the Jesuits, with their missions farther to the east of the civil province of Paraguay.
 Reyes acquired a reputation for enriching himself using the powers of his office to control trade.
 Reyes also taxed important members of the Paraguayan elite to fund the construction of defensive fortifications.
-The end result was that Reyes was a deeply unpopular governor who found the majority of the cabildo of Asunción actively seeking his removal.
+The result was that Reyes was a deeply unpopular governor who found the majority of the cabildo of Asunción actively seeking his removal.
 In a bid to keep his position, Reyes accused his chief antagonists of treason and had them imprisoned.
 The notables of Asunción complained to the Real Audiencia of Charcas, accusing Reyes both of imprisoning the cabildo members without good cause, as well as general unlawful conduct as governor.